dudelovetech/EclipseImageJ1Plugin/README.md

 **Window->Show View->Other->ImageJ->ImageJ-Toolbar (ImageJ toolbar)**

+The ImageJ toolbar can also be opened in the ImageJ-Canvas (ImageJ 'Window' menu).

 There is also a self-created thumbnails browser (not speed optimized) for ImageJ default formats included (“Thumbnails”):

 ***Window->Show View->Other->ImageJ Extra->Thumbnails***